peering-manager/peering-manager/docs/models/peering/autonomoussystem.md

 ## In Peering Manager

-Inside Peering Manager, you create the autonomous systems that you want to peer with.
+Inside Peering Manager, you create autonomous systems that you want to peer with.
 Your own ASN number must be provided as a setting called `MY_ASN`.
 For each AS that you create, the following properties are to be provided (some are however optional):